The Blind Woman of Sorrento — cover

 Francesco Mastriani (1819–1891) was one of the most prolific and widely read novelists of nineteenth-century Italy.
 Born and raised in Naples, he spent his career writing for the city's popular press, producing serialised fiction that reached readers of every social class.
 His novels were adapted for the stage, reprinted across the peninsula, and read by the same audiences who were reshaping Italian literature in the years before and after unification.

-Mastriani wrote in the tradition of popular realism that produced Eugène Sue's Les Mystères de Paris and the great serial fiction of the century — but his Naples is distinctly his own: vivid, socially acute, and morally charged.
+Mastriani wrote in the tradition of popular realism that produced Eugène Sue's Les Mystères de Paris and the great serial fiction of the century.
+His Naples, though, is distinctly his own: socially acute and morally charged.
 He depicted the city from the street upward, and the lives of the poor and the dispossessed with an attention that was unusual for the time.

 Despite his enormous popularity in Italy, his work has remained almost entirely unknown to English-language readers.
 The Blind Woman of Sorrento is the first of his novels to appear in English translation.

 Idara Crespi was born in Milan and grew up between Italy and Canada.
-She studied Journalism at the Southern Alberta Institute of Technology in Calgary — a practical education, oriented toward readers rather than disciplines — and came to translation through her work writing about arts and culture.
-She was reviewing an Italian novel when she found the published English translation had made it smaller in every way that mattered.
+She studied Journalism at the Southern Alberta Institute of Technology in Calgary, a practical education oriented toward readers rather than disciplines, and came to translation through her work writing about arts and culture.
+She was reviewing an Italian novel when she found that the published English translation had made it smaller in every way that mattered.
 When the review was done, she translated the novel herself.
 Espresso Publishing House grew from that project.

 Her work begins with a question that guides everything Espresso Publishing House does: which novels celebrated in their original languages have never been adequately translated into English?
 The Blind Woman of Sorrento is her first published translation.